wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	{% endif %}
 	</div>

 ### Create a Like Category View

-Create a view called, `like_category` in `rango/views.py` which will examine the request and pick out the category\_id and then increment the number of likes for that category.
+Create a new view called, `like_category` in `rango/views.py` which will examine the request and pick out the `category_id` and then increment the number of likes for that category.

 {lang="python",linenos=off}
 	from django.contrib.auth.decorators import login_required